ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/mysql/install_mysql.md

 2 rows in set (0.10 sec)
 ```

-Access the content of the table.
+Access the content of the table:

 ```console { output_lines= "2-13" }
 select * from book;